knol3j/hashnhedge/content/posts/from-the-bitcoin-jungle-to-the-sea-let-lightning-be-free/index.md

----
+﻿---

-title: "From the Bitcoin Jungle to the Sea, Let Lightning be Free!'"
+title: "From the Bitcoin Jungle to the Sea, Let Lightning be Free!''
-date: "2025-08-20T15:30:32""
+date: '2025-08-20T15:30:32""
 category: "Markets"
 summary: ""
 slug: "from the bitcoin jungle to the sea let lightning be free"
 source_urls:
   - "https://bitcoinmagazine.com/print/bitcoin-jungle-lightning-to-fiat-payments"
 seo:
-  title: "From the Bitcoin Jungle to the Sea, Let Lightning be Free! | Hash n Hedge'"
+  title: "From the Bitcoin Jungle to the Sea, Let Lightning be Free! | Hash n Hedge''
-  description: ""
+  description: '"
   keywords: ["news", "markets", "brief"]

 ---